samraHanif0340/samraHanif0340.github.io/_portfolio/coding-questions-in-cpp.md

 {% include gallery %}

 In this post, we will answer several programming challenge questions in C++.
+For easy testing of our single-file solutions, simply copy the entire source code and paste it into an online coding tool such as Coderpad at [https://coderpad.io/sandbox](https://coderpad.io/sandbox).

 ## Questions